 While divorce can be a messy process in the best of cases, it can further complicate matters when one spouse is not locatable or refuses to cooperate.
 Fortunately, New York City divorce attorneys have options in these instances.
-At Juan Luciano Divorce Attorney, our team of New York divorce lawyers may be able to help you file for divorce without the signature of your spouse.
+At Juan Luciano Divorce Lawyer, our team of New York divorce lawyers can help you file for divorce without the signature of your spouse.
 Call us today at (212) 537-5859 to schedule a consultation.

 Your Spouse is Legally Entitled to Know About Your Intention to Divorce